We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 This also means storm in Chinese but more in regards to a wind storm than a general storm.
 It's about the same for this word in Korean.

-This proverb is often translated as, "Go ahead as planned regardless of the weather" or, "[Overcome] despite the rain and wind".
+風雨無阻 is a proverb that is often translated as “Go ahead as planned regardless of the weather” or, “[Overcome] despite the rain and wind.”

-This Chinese proverb suggests that you are willing (or should be willing) to overcome any adversity, and accomplish your task at hand.
+This is a Chinese proverb that suggests that you are willing (or should be willing) to overcome any adversity, and accomplish your task at hand.

-There is a second/optional part to this phrase which suggests that you should do this together with someone (see our other 8-character version if you want the full phrase).
+There is a second/optional part to this phrase that suggests that you should do this together with someone (see our other 8-character version if you want the full phrase).

 風雨 is wind and rain in Chinese, Japanese Kanji, and old Korean Hanja.

-一帆風順 is a great gift for a mariner, sailor, adventurer, or someone starting a new career.
+This is a great gift for a mariner, sailor, adventurer, or someone starting a new career.

 See Also: Bon Voyage | Adventure | Travel

-This Chinese proverb literally translates as: Do not fear strong winds [and] high waves; what [one should] worry about whether or not you're rowing in unison.
+不怕风浪大就怕桨不齐 is a Chinese proverb that literally translates as: Do not fear strong winds [and] high waves; what [one should] worry about whether or not you're rowing in unison.

 Figuratively, this means: However difficult the task, the key to success lies in making collective efforts.

-I like to translate this as, "Don't sweat the details, just get together and get it done".
+I like to translate this as “Don't sweat the details, just get together and get it done.”

-風水 is the famous technique and approach to arranging your home externally around natural features, and internally to create balance and peace.
+風水 is the famous technique and approach to arranging your home externally around natural features and internally to create balance and peace.

-These two characters literally mean "wind water".
+These two characters literally mean “wind water.”
 Obviously, the title is far more simple than the concept behind this subject.

-In a very technical sense, this title is translated as "Chinese geomancy".
+In a technical sense, this title is translated as Chinese geomancy.

 地水火風空 is the specifically-Japanese version of the five elements.

-地水火風空 is a little different than the ancient or original Chinese version.
+This is a little different than the ancient or original Chinese version.

 The elements are written in this order: